Bug report #4862

 Meeting Markus Neteler and Markus Metz on GRASS HF in Prague today, I suggested, that GRASS should calculate more stats in GRASS libs when raster is written.
 Computation is not heavy but reading data is.

-#17 Updated by Giovanni Manghi almost 12 years ago
+#17 Updated by Giovanni Manghi over 12 years ago

 Radim Blazek wrote: